antstackio/openai-qa/README.md

 # openai-qa

-This project contains source code and supporting files for a serverless application for classifying handwritten digits using a Machine Learning model in [Tensorflow](https://www.tensorflow.org/).
+This project contains source code and supporting files for a serverless application for a QA Application On the AntStack's website using OpenAI's [Chat Completion](https://platform.openai.com/docs/api-reference/chat/create) model.
 It includes the following files and folders:

 - app/app.py - Code for the application's Lambda function including the code for ML inferencing.
 - app/Dockerfile - The Dockerfile to build the container image.
-- app/model - A simple Tensorflow model for classifying handwritten digits trained against the MNIST dataset.
 - app/requirements.txt - The pip requirements to be installed during the container build.
 - events - Invocation events that you can use to invoke the function.
 - template.yaml - A template that defines the application's AWS resources.